numb89757/OR-homework/README.md

 When you study a parameter, please uncomment corresponding block.
 This part will generate some figures showing the baseline simulation result.

-the two block is written as:
+the two block are written as:
 > block 1\
 =========== study trucks ===========\
 >......\